Abhaya Malla

-Abhaya Malla (अभय मल्ल) was the second Malla king of Nepal and a son of Aridev Malla.
+Abhaya Malla (𑐀𑐨𑐫 𑐩𑐮𑑂𑐮) was the second Malla king of Nepal and a son of Aridev Malla.
 He succeeded his father in 1216 and died during the 1255 earthquake which wiped out a third of the population of the Kathmandu Valley.

 Reign

 External invasions

 His reign was generally turbulent and Abhaya faced many attacks from his neighboring kingdoms.
 He was attacked by Ranasura, and three times by the Tirhuts from Simrangaudh.
 On the third attempt in 1245, the Tirhuts, whose army was led by Ramasimhadeva, reached as far as Gokarna but were surrounded and part of the invading army was massacred.

 Internal conflicts

 In 1242, Kirtipur and a part of Bhadgaon were attacked by rebels who took some local residents as prisoners.

 From around 1249, Jayasimha Malla of Bhadgaon and Jayabhimadeva of Banepa started gathering political powers and imprisoned significant nobles.

 Death

 A disastrous earthquake on 7 June 1255 killed more than one-third of the population and left Abhaya Malla injured.
 He died of his injuries six days later and was succeeded by his son Jayadeva Malla.